Huevos con Jamón (ham and eggs)

 Ham and jalapeno chopped on a cutting board.

-A collage with eggs and milk on a white bowl.
+A collage with two photos showing eggs and milk in a bowl, mixed.

 Eggs added to the mixture of ham and peppers.

-• Mixing milk with eggs is a little trick I learned time ago from my mother, she also used to add cream sometimes and her scrambled eggs where always perfect: Not too runny, not too dry.
+• Mixing milk with eggs is a little trick I learned from my mom.
+Sometimes she even added cream, and her scrambled eggs were always just right.
+Not too runny, not too dry.

 Huevos con jamon.